When you modify the source code of the application, there is always

 For example, if you need to perform some knowledge transfer about part of an application, you can choose to generate technical documentation only based on Window objects & UserObjects.

-Visual Expert makes it easier to navigate, no matter how complex
+Visual Expert makes it easier to navigate, no matter how complex the application is.

 Visual Expert helps you gain time in the development and maintenance of your application and facilitates the integration of new developers.

 Since version 7, Visual Expert supports even larger volumes: you can add as much code as you want in one project

 Projects need to follow development rules in order to :

 Visual Expert will help you during the 3 following phases: